TheJumpCloud/support/PowerShell/ModuleChangelog.md

 - Updated Function: Set-JCSystem with boolean parameter "-systemInsights" to enable or disable SystemInsights reporting for systems for EA enabled orgs.

+- New Function: Update-JCModule allows the user to check and see if a module update is available and will return release notes.

 #### IMPROVEMENTS

-Updated Function: Connect-JCOnline with new logic an UI for display release notes and improved module auto update logic.
+- Updated Function: Connect-JCOnline with new logic an UI for display release notes and improved module auto update logic.

 #### BUG FIXES

-- Updated Function: Connect-JCOnline to allow admins to successfully connect to for MTP admins that manage 10+ organizations have been resolved.
+- Updated Function: Set-JCOrganization to allow admins to successfully connect to for MTP admins that manage 10+ organizations have been resolved.

 ## 1.13.0